-The Adjutant General is responsible for personnel matters in the Defence Forces.
+The Chief of Staff is responsible for personnel matters in the Defence Forces.

 Age limits, heights and physical standards are prescribed.
 Soldiers may enlist for a period of 12 years or a lesser period as may be prescribed.
 After this initial enlistment, service may be extended on application for up to a further period of 21 years with provision for some shorter extensions after that.